raacker/team16_week4/README.md

-#Team16_week4
+# Team16 Week4

-This is repository of team 16.
+This is project of team 16 of class 'Actual Practice'

-Mainly, it covers simple bill system of week 3
+It covers bill system